rohautl/ModelioScribes/SQLScribe/README.md

 SQLScribe
 =========
-This script allows the generation and reverse engineering of SQL from a database.
+This script allows the generation of SQL from class models and the other way around the reverse engineering of class models from a database.
 The reverse engineering part is based on the SchemaSpy open source tool.

-Two levels of abstration
+Three levels of abstration are supported:
-* Conceptual model
+* Data model: at this level classes are representing persistent entities.
+Associations and inheritance  are used to model the relationhips between these entities.
-* Relational model
+* Relational model: this level based on "SQL" profile desribe tables with stereotype classes.
+This level introduce the notion ok primary key and foreign keys are represented by dependencies between columns.
-*
+* SQL Implementation: this level corresponds to the SQL code containing statements of form of "CREATE TABLE", etc.

 SQL Reverse Engineering (SQLScribeRev)
 --------------------------------------